GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Focus on Critical Points: We identify the control points where supervisors have the most impact and structure training around these real decisions and tasks.
+Focus on Critical Points: We identify the control points where supervisors have the most impact and structure training around these real decisions and tasks, improving audit preparation and on-farm compliance.

 -

-Translate into Leader Actions: We show how to turn standard clauses into daily checks, briefings and simple instructions that teams can follow under pressure.
+Translate into Leader Actions: We show how to turn standard clauses into daily checks, briefings and simple instructions that teams can follow under pressure, supporting food safety management and traceability records.

 -

-Practice Real Scenarios: We work through typical field and line situations, including what to say, what to look at and how to handle resistance or confusion.
+Practice Real Scenarios: We work through typical field and line situations, including what to say, what to look at and how to handle resistance or confusion, strengthening worker training and packhouse hygiene.

 -

-Embed Simple Tools: We provide short checklists and reminder aids that supervisors can use to keep compliance visible during the season.
+Embed Simple Tools: We provide short checklists and reminder aids that supervisors can use to keep compliance visible during the season, improving internal inspections and corrective actions.

 Expected Results